-Appropriations, 2017 \$40,000,000
+Appropriations, 2018 \$40,000,000

-Budget estimate, 2018 40,000,000
+Budget estimate, 2019

 Committee recommendation 30,000,000

 The Resident Tuition Support program was created by the District of Columbia College Access Act of 1999 (Public Law 106-98), expanded through the District of Columbia College Access Improvement Act of 2002 (Public Law 107-157), and amended and reauthorized through Public Law 110-97.
-The program provides grants of up to \$10,000 annually for undergraduate District students to attend eligible public 4-year universities and colleges nationwide.
+The program provides grants of up to \$10,000 annually for undergraduate District students to attend eligible public 2-year and 4-year colleges and universities nationwide.
 The grants are applied toward the cost of the difference between in-State and out-of-State tuition.
-Grants of up to \$2,500 are provided for students to attend private institutions in the DC metropolitan area, private historically Black colleges and universities nationwide, and public 2-year community colleges nationwide.
+Grants of up to \$2,500 are provided for students to attend private institutions in the DC metropolitan area and private historically Black colleges and universities nationwide.